-For many baby boomers, being retired doesn’t necessarily mean never working again.
+For many people, being retired doesn’t necessarily mean never working again.
 A growing number of retirees are choosing to start their own business.

 According to the Ewing Marion Kauffman Foundation, a leading researcher on entrepreneurship, more businesses are started by people ages 55 to 64 than by those under 25.